 If your infant or young child has been diagnosed with cerebral palsy due to what you believe was negligent medical treatment, you may be entitled to compensation.

 Filing a birth injury lawsuit to seek justice for medical malpractice can be a meaningful action for parents and their afflicted children, who may face lifelong consequences through no fault of their own.

 Learn more about cerebral palsy medical malpractice lawsuits and how to find the right medical malpractice attorney to manage your case.

 What Causes Cerebral Palsy?

-Cerebral palsy (CP) is a condition that refers to a number of neurological disorders that can affect bodily movement, muscle tone, coordination, and posture.
+Cerebral palsy (CP) is a condition that refers to a number of neurological disorders that can affect bodily movement, muscle tone, coordination, fine motor skills, and posture.

 Generally referred to as a “birth injury,” in many cases infants will develop CP as a result of a lack of oxygen and other issues during the labor and delivery processes.
 Other traumatic injuries, such as those sustained from a vehicle accident or serious fall early in life, can also lead to the development of CP.

-The primary factor that links these various causes is damage to the brain, which can have lasting effects on an individual’s body movements, muscle tone, and muscle coordination.
+The primary factor that links these various symptoms is damage to the brain, which can have lasting effects on an individual’s body movements, muscle tone, and muscle coordination.

 Risk factors for CP among infants include:

 - maternal infections (e.g. blood infections)